-The University of Pennsylvania’s Online Master of Computing and Information Technology (MCIT) is a one-of-a-kind degree designed for students without a computer science background.
+The University of Pennsylvania’s online Master of Computing and Information Technology degree (MCIT Online) is a one-of-a-kind program designed for students without a computer science background.
 MCIT Online helps professionals in any field leverage data mining, machine learning, and other cutting-edge technologies to further their careers.

 Wondering how MCIT Online will fit into your life?
 Take this quiz from Penn to assess your ability to thrive in an accelerated online degree program.

 Here are four specific skills that can help you thrive in this groundbreaking, non-traditional program:

 1. Time Management

 Online degrees like MCIT are a great fit for many students because students are able to watch virtual lectures.
 It’s ideal for people with a part-time or full-time job, or freelancers with flexible schedules.
 However, you’ll need solid time management skills to take full advantage of this opportunity, since the coursework is accelerated.